Ku Klux Klan: Second Klan

 In 1915, the second Klan was founded atop Stone Mountain, Georgia, by William Joseph Simmons.
-While Simmons relied on documents from the original Klan and memories of some surviving elders, the revived Klan was based significantly on the wildly popular film The Birth of a Nation.
-The earlier Klan had not worn the white costumes and had not burned crosses; these aspects were introduced in Thomas Dixon's 1905 fictional novel The Clansman: A Historical Romance of the Ku Klux Klan, on which the film was based.
-When the film was shown in Atlanta in December of that year, Simmons and his new Klansmen paraded to the theater in robes and pointed hoods—many on robed horses—just like in the film.
-These mass parades became another hallmark of the new Klan that had not existed in the First Klan.
+While Simmons relied on documents from the original Klan and on the recollections of surviving members, the revived organization drew significant inspiration from the film The Birth of a Nation.
+The earlier Klan had not worn white costumes or burned crosses; these elements were introduced in Thomas Dixon's 1905 fictional novel The Clansman: A Historical Romance of the Ku Klux Klan, on which the film was based.
+When the film was shown in Atlanta in December of that year, Simmons and his new Klansmen paraded to the theater in robes and pointed hoods—many on robed horses—mirroring the imagery depicted in the film.
+These mass parades became a hallmark of the new Klan that had not existed in the first iteration.

-Beginning in 1921, the Second Klan adopted a modern business system of using full-time, paid recruiters and it appealed to new members as a fraternal organization, of which many examples were flourishing at the time.
-The national headquarters made its profit through a monopoly on costume sales, while the organizers kept the initiation fees.
-It grew rapidly nationwide at a time of prosperity.
+Beginning in 1921, the second Klan adopted a modern business system that relied on full-time, paid recruiters, and it appealed to prospective members as a fraternal organization similar to many others flourishing at the time.
+The national headquarters profited from a monopoly on costume sales, while organizers retained initiation fees.
+The organization grew rapidly nationwide during a period of economic prosperity.

-Writer W. J. Cash, in his 1941 book The Mind of the South characterized the second Klan as "anti-Negro, anti-Alien, anti-Red, anti-Catholic, anti-Jew, anti-Darwin, anti-Modern, anti-Liberal, Fundamentalist, vastly Moral, [and] militantly Protestant.
+Writer W. J. Cash, in his 1941 book The Mind of the South, characterized the second Klan as "anti-Negro, anti-Alien, anti-Red, anti-Catholic, anti-Jew, anti-Darwin, anti-Modern, anti-Liberal, Fundamentalist, vastly Moral, [and] militantly Protestant.
 And summing up these fears, it brought them into focus with the tradition of the past, and above all with the ancient Southern pattern of high romantic histrionics, violence and mass coercion of the scapegoat and the heretic."
-It preached "One Hundred Percent Americanism" and demanded the purification of politics, calling for strict morality and better enforcement of Prohibition.
-Its official rhetoric focused on the threat of the Catholic Church, using anti-Catholicism and nativism.
-Its appeal was directed exclusively toward white Protestants; it opposed Jews, Black people, Catholics, and newly arriving Southern and Eastern European immigrants, most of whom were Jewish or Catholic.
+The organization preached "One Hundred Percent Americanism" and called for the purification of politics, advocating strict morality and stronger enforcement of Prohibition.
+Its official rhetoric emphasized the perceived threat of the Catholic Church, drawing on anti-Catholicism and nativism.
+Its appeal was directed exclusively toward white Protestants, and it opposed Jews, black people, Catholics, and newly arriving Southern and Eastern European immigrants, many of whom were Jewish or Catholic.

-Some local groups threatened violence against rum runners and those they deemed "notorious sinners"; the relatively few violent episodes led by the Second KKK nearly all took place in the South.
-The Red Knights were a militant group organized in opposition to the Klan and it responded violently to Klan provocations on several occasions.
+Some local Klan groups threatened violence against rum-runners and individuals they considered "notorious sinners"; the relatively few violent incidents associated with the second Klan occurred primarily in the South.
+The Red Knights, a militant group formed in opposition to the Klan, responded violently to Klan provocations on several occasions.